KantaraInitiative/WG-ANCR/ANCR-Charter-Update-2023.md

 1. _Publish a set of Transparency Performance Indicators (TPIs) that adhere and make use of both international legal and technical standards.
 The TPIs are part of an associated Code of Conduct, and a digital transparency, notice and consent framework that can be adeequate globally._
 2. _Develop a workplan for the next generation of the Consent Receipt v2 (e.g., tokenization) including where this best takle place._
   1. _Update the initial consent receipt specification by specifying the explicit consent record fields for legal proof(s) of notice and proof of consent._
-  2. _In the update take advantage of ISO 29184 and ISO 27560 and other relevant technical standards, laws and policy developments._
+  2. _In the Consent Receipt v2 update take advantage of ISO 29184 and ISO 27560 and other relevant technical standards, laws and policy developments._

 **(4) DRAFT TECHNICAL SPECIFICATIONS:** _List Working Titles of draft Technical Specifications to be produced_ _(if any), projected completion dates, and the Standards Setting Organization(s) to which they will be submitted upon approval by the Membership._